neelkamath/omni-chat-backend/docs/production.md

 # Production

-1. Start the server on http://localhost:80.
-(It is safe to run multiple instances of the `chat` service, since the only shared data is running in a single instance of the `auth` service, etc.)
+1. Start the server on http://localhost:80 (it's safe to run multiple instances of the `chat` service):
     ```
     docker-compose \
         -f docker/docker-compose.yml \